mwendwa2/minishop/README.md

     1.Sales Tracking: Log sales, manage sales records, and track total sales and profit.
     2.Product Management: Add, edit, and delete products, set buying and selling prices, and manage stock levels.
     3.Real-Time Analytics: Visual representation of sales and profit data over time using interactive charts.
-    4.Notifications: Receive alerts when stock levels are low.
+    4.Notifications: Receive alerts when stock levels are low,When you you delete a product and when you add a new product.

 Technology Stack